Tips on Buying a Mexican Hammock

 How to hang and sleep in a Hammock

 When it comes time to hang your hammock you may have noticed those rings and hooks in many of the houses here in the Yucatan – that is what they are for.
 They are called hamaquero and most Yucatecan homes have several both inside and out.

 To attach your hammock to your hamaquero, you need two things: the special length and configuration of rope, called sogas para hamaca (ropes for a hammock) and the hooks which attach the rope loops to the hammock hooks and are called ganchos para hamacas or eses (for the “S” shape that they come in).
 The sogas are usually sold in pairs, because you need one for each side, and come in colours to match (or not!) your hammock.
 Usually, these are available from where you bought your hammaca or in the local ferreratia or hardware store.

 Yes you can wash your hammock and this should be done at least a few times a year.
 Do not attempt to machine wash them as those strings will get totally wrapped around your machine and become almost impossible to disentangle.
 Simply use a large bucket filled with water and a little bit of soap, make sure you rinse it well and then hang up to dry ensuring that it is spread out to its widest point so all the strings dry.

-In some areas you can also learn how to make hammocks.
-In Chuburna Puerto for $100 pesos and cost of materials you can learn to make a hammock and practice your Spanish.
+In some areas, you can also learn how to make hammocks.
+In Chuburna Puerto for $100 pesos and the cost of materials, you can learn to make a hammock and practice your Spanish.
 It takes around 100 hours in total.
 You can check out this page on FB for Chuburna Puerto information do a search on hammocks and you will see the information these photos are from that FB page.

 Pin it for later